Written by Carolyn Shinn, Vice President, Clinical and Quality Process Excellence at Healogics.

 The year 2020 has presented us with arguably our biggest challenges yet, as far as access to care.
 The public health crisis as a result of COVID-19 severely limited access to even the most basic of services.

 Throughout this country, communities are taking a stand to raise awareness about social inequity.
 We are committed to improving access to wound care by raising awareness.
-Between June 1 and June 5, we at Healogics are proud to celebrate the 7th Annual Wound Care Awareness Week!
+During the month of June, we at Healogics are proud to celebrate Wound Care Awareness.
 Our goal is to educate everyone on the importance of advanced wound care and its benefits to every person living with chronic non-healing wounds.

 There is no better time than the present to address the social impacts to healing and the need to ensure continued access to specialized wound care.
 Our specialty-trained physicians and clinicians are here to help and committed to healing wounds and changing lives.